 But vulnerability in markets doesn’t just affect people on a low income.
 Caring responsibilities, mental or physical health problems, or a lack of financial understanding are all reasons consumers struggle.
 And the problems aren’t always financial - it might be a poor user experience that doesn’t offer the support or functionality they need.

 This meetup will discuss how technology can be used to help balance the field, putting power back into the hands of all consumers.
-We’re excited by the emergence of technology to help people manage their money, find the best deals, switch accounts and stand up for their consumer rights.
-It’s a great start, but we believe there’s the potential to do much more.
-By designing with vulnerability in mind, tech can have a hugely positive impact on consumer markets as a whole.
+It'll look at how, by designing with vulnerability in mind, tech can have a hugely positive impact on consumer markets as a whole.
+Our speakers are:

 If you’d like to speak about a tech for good project you’re working on in this area then get in touch.